Jmacr0/in-the-green/readme.md

 I WANT to quickly calculate potential selling price

-SO THAT I can determine wether a profit is made after brokerage
+SO THAT I can determine whether a profit is made after brokerage
 ```
 ## Get Started
 Check the live version here: